svjack/CogKit/docs/01-Intro.md

 # Introduction

-`cogkit` is a powerful framework for working with cognitive AI models, focusing on multi-modal generation and fine-tuning capabilities.
+CogKit is a powerful framework for working with cognitive AI models, focusing on multi-modal generation and fine-tuning capabilities.
 It provides a unified interface for various AI tasks including text-to-image, text-to-video, and image-to-video generation.

 ## Supported Models